 - Check mandatory fields are not left blank.
 The data you enter must match the requirements stated in the excel guide.
 Watch out for things like field lengths and changing formats.

 - Check text fields do not contain commas within the data to be uploaded.
-CSV files read commas as the start of new columns so will try to change the format of the file when importing and generate errors.
+CSV files read commas as the start of new columns so we will try to change the format of the file when importing and generate errors.

 - Check for blank values in front of numbers these will usually be visible but you can use formatting formulas like TRIM in excel to remove.